Last updated January 2025; effective from January 2025

 If you are an EU user then you also have the option to communicate with our EU Data Rep for any issues or to exercise your rights.
 Please see the section about our EU Data Rep.

-🔎 How we process your data
+đ How we process your data

-As a general principle, we try to only collect the data we can’t function without — and delete it as soon as we no longer need it (unless we are legally obliged to keep it).
+As a general principle, we try to only collect the data we canât function without â and delete it as soon as we no longer need it (unless we are legally obliged to keep it).
 We collect and use data at different stages during your interactions with Spill.
-Click on the stage that you are most interested in for more detail.
-In brief: We never share your data outside Spill unless it’s absolutely necessary.
-All your data is kept confidentially.
-We will never share data with your employer without your consent.
+Click on the stage that you are most interested in for more detail. â In brief: Â Â Â Â Â We never share your data outside Spill unless itâs absolutely necessary. Â Â Â Â Â All your data is kept confidentially. Â Â Â Â Â We will never share data with your employer without your consent.

-1. If you use our Spill services
+â1.
+If you use our Spill services

-If your company signed up with Spill prior to 15th May 2023 we will also ask you 3 short questions: How are you feeling about your work and career?
-How are you feeling about relationships outside of work?
-How are your interests and passions?
-This helps us suggest how best to use Spill.
 Like all digital services, once you are signed up to our Spill services our system automatically collects information about how you use our product.
 Analytics are obtained through Mixpanel and are used to improve Spill and to let Spill provide anonymous and aggregated reporting on service usage to its clients (your employer).

-Spill will only share limited usage data (e.g. “13 people from your organisation have used Spill in the last month”) with its clients and this data will never reveal anything to employers about individual users of Spill.
+Spill will only share limited usage data (e.g. â13 people from your organisation have used Spill in the last monthâ) with its clients on request and this data will never reveal anything to employers about individual users of Spill.

 When sessions are charged on a pay-as-you-go basis, you may be the only person at your company using Spill.
 We will therefore have to share data on your usage with the person who bought Spill for you.
 That means that whilst the content of therapy sessions remain completely confidential, your admin sees the bill and therefore will know when you start therapy, how many sessions through you are and when you finish.
 We remind you of this immediately after you sign up and ask that you agree to it before moving into the booking and message sending service.